Hakimbek/my-git-notes/GettingStarted/Tools/README.md

 # Git Tools
 To explore the robust functionality of Git, we need some tools.
-Git comes with some of its tools like Git Bash, Git GUI to provide the interface between machine and user.
+Git comes with some of its tools like **Git Bash, Git GUI** to provide the interface between machine and user.
 It supports inbuilt as well as third-party tools.

 ## GitBash
 Git Bash is an application for the Windows environment.
 It is used as Git command line for windows.
 Git Bash provides an emulation layer for a Git command-line experience.
-Bash is an abbreviation of Bourne Again Shell.
+Bash is an abbreviation of **Bourne Again Shell**.
 Git package installer contains Bash, bash utilities, and Git on a Windows operating system.

 ## Git Bash Commands
 Git Bash comes with some additional commands that are stored in the /usr/bin directory of the Git Bash emulation.
 Git Bash can provide a robust shell experience on Windows.
 Git Bash comes with some essential shell commands like Ssh, scp, cat, find.